ML-Purdue/hpc-workshop/README.md

 ## Creating a Runtime Environment

+### Loading Data

+For our speific task, we can load the data in two ways:
+1. If you are on an RCAC cluster: `scripts/prepare.sh` will link the directory from the MLP data depot directly.
+2. Otherwise, you can use `scripts/download.sh`.
+It will pull the dataset from our remote and set it up, this might take a little longer and storage will count against your quota.

 ### Loading Modules
 Once we have the compute, our next objective is to setup runtime dependencies.
 Let's start by checking if we have python:
 ```bash